Medium Risk · K-12 Accessibility Review

 Current finding

-Nearpod is marked as high risk because the current database entry lists VPAT: Not found and WCAG claim: Vague claim.
+Nearpod is marked as medium risk because the current database entry lists VPAT: Exists (2023) and WCAG claim: Specific claim.

 District implication